JWSch4fer/GREMLIN_JAX/README.md

 pip install -r requirements.txt

 ```
-**NOTE**: switched to L-BFGS algorithm for minimization, it seems to be more stabel that adaDelta
+**NOTE**: switched to L-BFGS algorithm for minimization, it seems to be more stable that adaDelta

 ## Available flags: